MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventcreate.md

 ## -description

-The **AcxPnpEventCreate** function creates an ACX pnp event.
+The **AcxPnpEventCreate** function creates an ACX PnP event.

 ## -parameters

 ### -param Device

-TBD - An existing WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the - TBD TBD
+An existing WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that be associated with the new event.

 ### -param Object

-TBD - An ACXAUDIOMODULE object that is described in [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects) that will be associated with the event.
+An existing ACXAUDIOMODULE object that is described in [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects) that will be associated with the event.

 ### -param Attributes